Game

 Captivate

 1. Move like a cat.
 Move slowly or crawl on your hands and knees; pause to arch your back.
 Use your arms as paws.
-Be sure you do not cross into another’s personal space.
+Be careful not to enter another learner’s personal space.
 (Allow learners to move for 30–45 seconds.)
 Now stop and put your hand on your heart.
 What do you feel?
-(Normal heartbeat indicating low exercise level.)
+How fast or slow is your heart beating?
+You should be able to sing and speak normally at this heart rate.
+(A normal heartbeat indicates a low exercise level.)

-2. Now, move like a rabbit.
-Hop to the opposite side of our area.
+1. Now, move like a rabbit.
+Hop to the opposite side of your area.
 (Allow 30–45 seconds for movement.)
-Feel your heart again.
+Stop and feel your heartbeat again.
 Does it feel different?
-(Heart is beating stronger, indicating a moderate exercise level.)
+You may have more trouble singing at this heart rate, but still be able to speak.
+(The heart beating faster indicates a moderate exercise level.)

-3. Next, move swiftly like a gazelle around the perimeter of our area.
-(After 30-45 seconds, ask the learners to feel their hearts once more.)
-Your heart is beating even stronger because you moved at a vigorous exercise level.
+1. Next, move quickly like a gazelle around the perimeter of your area.
+(After 30-45 seconds, ask the learners to feel their heartbeats once more.)
+Your heart is beating even faster because this was a vigorous exercise.
+You may have trouble speaking at this heart rate.

-4. Let's cool down and move like a cat again.
+1. Let's cool down and move slowly like a cat again.
+This will help your heart rate slow down.

 Educate